ParallelSSH/parallel-ssh/doc/clients.rst

 The default client offers the most features, but lacks certain authentication mechanisms like GSS-API and certificate authentication.
 Both client types are based on C libraries and offer similar levels of performance.

-Users that need the authentication mechanisms not supported by the default client can ``from pssh.clients.ssh import ParallelSSHClient`` instead of the default client.
+Users that need the authentication mechanisms not supported by the default client can ``from pssh.clients.ssh import ParallelSSHClient, SSHClient`` instead of the default clients.